The-Animonculory/AVO-AE/Readme.md

 ### Game Folder

-AVO uses a Wabbajack feature called Stock Game to keep your Skyrim installation clean.
+AVO-AE uses a Wabbajack feature called Stock Game to keep your Skyrim installation clean.
 All the files that you need to run the list are in a folder called “Game Root”.
 You don’t need to copy anything at all.

 ***

 ### Reshade

-Starting with version 3, AVO now comes with two Reshade presets that have been custom tweaked to fit the list.
+Starting with version 3, AVO-AE now comes with two Reshade presets that have been custom tweaked to fit the list.
 To swap between them, you will need to follow the steps below.

 #### Change the Reshade